pnmlinux/md2roff/examples/Markdown-1.0.1.md

 liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

+## NOTES by Nicholas
+This file modified since the examples in the original manual wasn't in code block quotes.